zhangsaithu/tide_demo/README.md

 3. Put the test data in the data/ folder if you want to predict your own data.
 Otherwise, directly run codes/tide_test.py for our test data as a demo.

-4. Note that the codes and data here are only for demo, and a user-friendly version of TIDE software is coming soon.
+4. Note that the codes and data released here are only for the demo use, and a user-friendly version of our TIDE software is coming soon.

 If you have any questions, please feel free to contact me :)